ManuelNvro/Manuel-Navarro-Catalan/docs/index.md

 ## Posters

-- ["Overcurrent Relay Modeling Using Modelica with Cross-Verification Against a Validated Model"](Files/OverCurrentRelay.pdf) presented at Future Energy Systems Technology Conference in Troy, New York March 2019.
+- **"Overcurrent Relay Modeling Using Modelica with Cross-Verification Against a Validated Model"** presented at Future Energy Systems Technology Conference in Troy, New York March 2019. [slides](Files/OverCurrentRelay.pdf)

-- ["Model Transformation for High Performing Smart Grid Applications"](https://www.youtube.com/watch?v=HX4KDLhzN0Y) presented at the NY-BEST Conference, December 2020.
+- **"Model Transformation for High Performing Smart Grid Applications"** presented at the NY-BEST Conference, December 2020. [video](https://www.youtube.com/watch?v=HX4KDLhzN0Y)

 **Note:** all of the files presented here are author's copies.